amabelleS/amabelleS/README.md

 ### About me 👋

-Hy, I'm Amabelle, and I'm a web developer:)
+Hy, I'm Amabelle, and I'm a Full-Sack / Front-End developer:)

-- 🔭 I'm currently learnig and implemnting with small projects Docker & Kubernetes.
+- 🌱 I'm currently learnig and implemnting Angular with small projects.
-- 🌱 I’m currently working on an e-commerce project, a react app with sass, Redux, Hooks, GraphQL, ContextAPI, Stripe, and Firebase
-- 🔭 Check out my npm project - writen in typescript, implemented with react, ESbuild, lerna, node.js and express, will be published to npm soon
+- 🔭 Check out my npm project - writen in typescript, implemented with react, ESbuild, lerna, node.js and express. published to npm.
 - 👯 I’m looking to collaborate on social network for gardeners and community gardens
 - 💬 Ask me everything about react.js
-- ⚡ CSS, HTML, JS, REST API (CRUD) React.js & hooks ,Redux, Typescrips, Node.js, Express, MongoDB, Mongoose, Firebase and more.
+- ⚡ CSS, HTML, JS, REST API (CRUD), React.js & hooks ,Redux, Typescrips, Node.js, Express, MongoDB, Mongoose, Firebase, Docker & kubernetics, and more.
 - 📫 How to reach me: [My linkedIn](https://www.linkedin.com/in/amabelle-trachtenberg/)

 <!--